trustoverip/spec-up-t-website/docs/getting-started/no-installation/create-new-spec-up-t-installation.md

 ### Example

-To create a repo named `my-spec-project` under `kordwarshuis`:
+To create a repo named `my-spec-project` under `johndoe`:

 - Inputs:
   - Name: `my-spec-project`
-  - Username: `kordwarshuis`
+  - Username: `johndoe`
   - PAT: `ghp_xxxxxxxxxxxxxxxxxxxxx`
-- Result: A new repo at `https://github.com/kordwarshuis/my-spec-project`.
+- Result: A new repo at `https://github.com/johndoe/my-spec-project`.

 Enjoy your new Spec-Up-T project—happy specifying!